 In 2017, Ni invested $80 million in improvements to its Palmetto Utilities system including:

 - Expansion of Spears Creek Wastewater Treatment Plant’s capacity (in Kershaw County near Columbia) from 6 million gallons per day to 12 million gallons per day to accommodate additional flow resulting from high new customer growth.
-This facility has been recognized by the South Carolina Department of Health and Environmental Control (DHEC) as one of the most efficient in the state.

 - Improving the treatment process at the Spears Creek Wastewater Treatment Plant in order to meet stricter environmental limits now and during the life of the newly expanded plant;